 Tipper Liability Taken Seriously By The SEC And Prosecutors

 Even if you merely pass on the details and do not trade for yourself, you can still be accused of insider tipping.
-Some recent SEC cases show how seriously the SEC and federal prosecutors take tipping when they bring insider-trading actions.
-In November 2012, amid the largest insider-trading case ever brought by the SEC, a neurology professor at the University of Michigan was accused of tipping confidential pharmaceutical information to a portfolio manager at a firm that advises hedge funds.
-(Details and commentary about this case, in which the tipper agreed to settle the SEC's charges and cooperate in the SEC's investigations, are available in a blog analysis by the law firm Brooks Pierce.)
-Earlier in 2012, in a separate case, the conviction of a former Goldman Sachs director showed the way circumstantial evidence alone can be enough to win a guilty verdict for prosecutors.
+SEC cases show how seriously the SEC and federal prosecutors take tipping when they bring insider-trading actions.
+Amid the largest insider-trading case ever brought by the SEC, a neurology professor at the University of Michigan was accused of tipping confidential pharmaceutical information to a portfolio manager at a firm that advises hedge funds.
+In a separate case, the conviction of a former Goldman Sachs director showed the way circumstantial evidence alone can be enough to win a guilty verdict for prosecutors.

 It also does not matter whether the violation occurred inside or outside the United States.
-In November 2010, the SEC launched criminal and civil proceedings against a French doctor living in Paris, who was arrested in the US after tipping an American hedge fund about confidential impending bad news for a pharmaceutical company where the hedge fund held shares.
+The SEC launched criminal and civil proceedings against a French doctor living in Paris, who was arrested in the US after tipping an American hedge fund about confidential impending bad news for a pharmaceutical company where the hedge fund held shares.